chainloop-dev/docs/docs/getting-started/attestation-crafting.md

 The `add` command knows how to handle each kind of material transparently to the user.

 - STRING kinds will be injected as is.
-- ARTIFACT kinds will be uploaded to the built-in CAS and referenced by their content digest.
+- ARTIFACT kinds will be uploaded to your artifact registry and referenced by their content digest.
 - CONTAINER_IMAGE kinds will be resolved to obtain their repository digests using the local authentication keychain.

 #### attestation push